-The new scorecard changes how performance is measured, and will likely reduce HUD outlays of loss mitigation incentive payments for execution of loss mitigation and could increase the imposition of treble damages.
-This will affect servicers, which depend on loss mitigation incentives to cover the enhanced servicing obligations imposed on them to administer delinquent FHA borrowers.
-Also, we are concerned the new scorecard will provide, for the first time, a vehicle to impose treble damages for reporting issues and issues outside of the servicer's controls (such as re-defaults) rather than on servicers' efforts to offer loss mitigation.
+The new scorecard changes how performance is measured, and will likely reduce HUD outlays of loss mitigation incentive payments and could increase the imposition of treble damages.
+Servicers depend on loss mitigation incentives to cover the enhanced servicing obligations imposed on them to administer delinquent FHA borrowers.
+Also, the new scorecard will provide a vehicle to impose treble damages for reporting issues and issues outside of the servicer's control (such as re-defaults) rather than on servicers' efforts to offer loss mitigation.
 We do not believe treble damages are the appropriate remedy in these cases.
-The changes will result in the need for additional overlays in origination to reduce the risk of default, which in turn will reduce originations to FHA.
+The changes, in turn, will result in additional overlays in origination to reduce the risk of default, which in turn will lessen the number of borrowers to FHA.